 Next door in Ireland, Saint Patrick preached at such length that the snakes got sick of hearing it and left the island.
 The Irish were Catholics then, like everyone else, which meant that they believed that God could turn into a cookie and that Jesus was left-handed.
 Saint Patrick planted the whole country in potatoes and hops for making Guinness, and the second of these is the great contribution of Ireland to world civilization.

 Then, in England, some people called Protestants started teaching that Jesus was right-handed, so the authorities burned those folks at the stake, which is what good Christians do.
-But King Henry the Corpulent wanted a son, and he asked the Pope for a divorce, and the Pope wouldn’t give it to him because he thought that shit was funny, so Henry removed his wife’s head from the rest of her and declared himself head of the new protestant Church of England, and he started killing off wives as often as you change your underwear, and for centuries thereafter, those who thought that Jesus was right-handed killed those who thought he was left-handed and vice versa until every river in Europe ran red, all under the banner of the Prince of Peace.
+But King Henry the Corpulent wanted a son, and he asked the Pope for a divorce, and the Pope wouldn’t give it to him because he thought that shit was funny, so Henry removed his wife’s head from the rest of her and declared himself head of the new protestant Church of England.
+He killed off wives as often as you change your underwear, and for centuries thereafter, those who thought that Jesus was right-handed killed those who thought he was left-handed and vice versa until every river in Europe ran red, all under the banner of the Prince of Peace.

 Under the Protestants, the English got their panties so much in a wad that they outlawed fun and closed down the theaters and the brothels and the bear baitings and all other public entertainments except hangings and drawing and quarterings.
 But some of the worst of the Protestants—the Puritans—were so uptight that even the English couldn’t stand them, and these they kicked out of the country, and they sailed off to America where they dedicated themselves to saving the souls of the indigenous peoples there by killing them all.